1988–89 Los Angeles Lakers season: Regular season

-The Lakers entered the regular season as the 2-time defending NBA champions, winning 15 of their first 18 games, holding a 32–15 record at the All-Star break, finishing in first place in the Pacific Division with a 57–25 record, and earning the first seed in the Western Conference.
+With the addition of Woolridge, the Lakers got off to a fast start by winning 15 of their first 18 games of the regular season, which included a seven-game winning streak between November and December, and later on holding a 32–15 record at the All-Star break.
+The team posted a six-game winning streak in March, and won their final five games of the season.
+The Lakers finished in first place in the Pacific Division with a 57–25 record, and earned the first seed in the Western Conference; the team qualified for the NBA playoffs for the 13th consecutive year.

-Magic Johnson averaged 22.5 points, 7.9 rebounds, 12.8 assists and 1.8 steals per game, and was named the NBA Most Valuable Player of the Year, and was also named to the All-NBA First Team, while James Worthy averaged 20.5 points, 6.0 rebounds and 1.3 steals per game, and Byron Scott provided the team with 19.6 points and 1.5 steals per game.
+Magic Johnson averaged 22.5 points, 7.9 rebounds, 12.8 assists and 1.8 steals per game, and was named the NBA Most Valuable Player of the Year, and was also named to the All-NBA First Team, while James Worthy averaged 20.5 points, 6.0 rebounds, 3.6 assists and 1.3 steals per game, and Byron Scott provided the team with 19.6 points and 1.5 steals per game.
 In addition, A.C.
-Green provided with 13.3 points and 9.0 rebounds per game, and was named to the NBA All-Defensive Second Team, and Abdul-Jabbar contributed 10.1 points and 4.5 rebounds per game.
-Off the bench, Woolridge provided with 9.7 points per game, while Mychal Thompson averaged 9.2 points and 5.8 rebounds per game, and defensive guard Michael Cooper contributed 7.3 points and 3.9 assists per game, and led the Lakers with 80 three-point field goals.
+Green provided with 13.3 points and 9.0 rebounds per game, and was named to the NBA All-Defensive Second Team, and Abdul-Jabbar contributed 10.1 points, 4.5 rebounds and 1.1 blocks per game.
+Off the bench, Woolridge averaged 9.7 points and 3.6 rebounds per game, while Mychal Thompson provided with 9.2 points and 5.8 rebounds per game, defensive guard Michael Cooper contributed 7.3 points and 3.9 assists per game, and led the Lakers with 80 three-point field goals, and Tony Campbell contributed 6.2 points per game.

 During the NBA All-Star weekend at the Houston Astrodome in Houston, Texas, Johnson, Worthy and Abdul-Jabbar were all selected for the 1989 NBA All-Star Game, as members of the Western Conference All-Star team, while head coach Pat Riley was selected to coach the Western Conference.
 However, Johnson did not participate due to a hamstring injury, as Abdul-Jabbar was selected as his replacement; it would also be the final All-Star appearance for Abdul-Jabbar.
-Riley finished tied in seventh place in Coach of the Year voting.
+Riley also finished tied in seventh place in Coach of the Year voting.

-After going undefeated by sweeping the Portland Trail Blazers, 3–0 in the Western Conference First Round of the 1989 NBA playoffs, then sweeping the Seattle SuperSonics, 4–0 in the Western Conference Semi-finals, and sweeping the Phoenix Suns, 4–0 in the Western Conference Finals, the Lakers were seen as the favorites in the 1989 NBA Finals, in a rematch against the Detroit Pistons, who they defeated in last season's NBA Finals in a hard-fought seven games.
-However, after injuries to their starting backcourt of Johnson and Scott, the Lakers were swept by the Pistons in four straight games.

-After the Finals concluded, Abdul-Jabbar announced his retirement at age 42, after twenty seasons in the NBA.
-Also following the season, Tony Campbell signed as a free agent with the Minnesota Timberwolves expansion team.
+The Lakers finished sixth in the NBA in home-game attendance, with an attendance of 717,349 at the Great Western Forum during the regular season.